 Industrial Backbone

-Without chemical processing, many downstream industries would not function.
+Without chemical manufacturing, many downstream industries would not function efficiently.

 Agriculture and Food Security

-Fertilizers and crop protection chemicals increase agricultural productivity, contributing to global food supply stability.
+Fertilizers and crop protection chemicals improve agricultural productivity.
+This contributes to stable food supply systems worldwide.

 Healthcare and Pharmaceuticals

-Chemical intermediates are critical in drug manufacturing and medical device production.
+Chemical intermediates are used in drug manufacturing and medical device production.
+These materials are essential for healthcare systems.

 Energy Transition